Rostral ventromedial medulla: Involvement in neuropathic pain

 Research has shown the RVM to be important in the maintenance of neuropathic pain.
 Ablation of μ-opioid-expressing neurons in the RVM with a dermorphin-saporin conjugate reduced the duration of allodynia and hyperalgesia caused by a nerve injury.
 Treatment with the dermorphin-saporin conjugate did not alter baseline pain thresholds, or affect sensitivity in the first 5–10 days after nerve injury.
 This suggests that the RVM contributes to the persistent pathology caused by nerve injury.

 Further research determined that a large majority of μ-opioid-expressing neurons also expressed CCK2 receptors.
 Microinjection in the RVM with either a CCK-saporin or a dermorphin-saporin conjugate eliminated neurons expressing either receptor.
 Injection of the CCK-saporin conjugate also reversed allodynia and hyperalgesia in a nerve injury model, producing the same results as the dermorphin-saporin conjugate.
 This destruction of neurons was relatively specific, as less than 10% of neurons in the RVM were destroyed.
 This suggests that the targeted neurons are the ones responsible for maintaining chronic neuropathic pain states, and that the observed effect was not due to diffuse destruction of RVM neurons.

+Research suggests the existence of a "morphine ensemble" in the RVM.
+The neurons of this "ensemble" include glutamatergic RVMBDNF neurons which project to the spinal cord.
+These neurons connect to inhibitory neurons, called SCGal neurons, which release the neurotransmitter GABA and the neuropeptide galanin.
+The activation of SCGal neurons is crucial for morphine's pain-relieving effects.
+Additionally, the neurotrophic factor BDNF, produced within the RVMBDNF neurons, is required for morphine's action.
+Increasing BDNF levels enhances morphine's analgesic effects, even at lower doses.

 In addition, lidocaine microinjections into the RVM temporarily reversed allodynia and hyperalgesia caused by nerve injury.

 To help determine whether the persistent pain state was centrally or peripherally mediated, non-noxious stimuli were applied to the nerve-injured limb.
 In animals receiving vehicle injections into the RVM, there was an increase in c-Fos expression in the superficial and deep dorsal horn of the spinal cord, indicating activation of nociceptive neurons.
 Animals receiving the dermorphin-saporin conjugate into the RVM had significantly less c-Fos expression.
 This indicates that a persistent neuropathic pain state is centrally mediated.